-Airport looks to open as South Florida floods slowly recede
+Airport reopening as South Florida floods slowly recede

 Airlines were forced to cancel more than 650 flights at Fort Lauderdale on Thursday, according to FlightAware.com.

-Southwest canceled about 50 departures through Friday morning, and the number could grow, a spokesperson said.
+Southwest canceled about 50 departures through Friday morning, a spokesperson said.
 The airline is letting customers rebook on flights to and from Miami and Palm Beach at no additional charge, she said.

 Frontier Airlines moved two flights from Fort Lauderdale to Miami but canceled about 15 other round trips, a spokesperson said.
 Allegiant Air also canceled some flights and rerouted others to the Tampa, Orlando and Punta Gorda areas.